-You must continue paying your Medicare premiums to remain a member of the plan.
+If Medi-Cal (Medicaid) is not paying your Medicare premiums for you, you must continue to pay your Medicare premiums to remain a member of the plan.
 This includes your premium for Part B. It may also include a premium for Part A which affects members who aren't eligible for premium free Part A.